kumar-ashish/BAMSE-pQTL-analysis/README.md

 If you use this workflow or cite the underlying analysis, please cite our preprint:

 > **Proteogenomic pQTL Analysis in the BAMSE Cohort**
-> Ashish Kumar et al.
+> Annika Bendes, Sophia Björkander et al.
 > *medRxiv* (2026).
 DOI: [10.64898/2026.01.16.26344184v1](https://www.medrxiv.org/content/10.64898/2026.01.16.26344184v1)

 License